Review checklist book

 Key Characteristics

-- Represents payments to suppliers: Accounts payable represent liabilities to suppliers for the items/services received
+• Represents payments to suppliers: Accounts payable represent payable balances to suppliers for the items/services received

-- Managed by the payable department: The payable department guarantees timely payments, preventing late payment fees and facilitating favorable payment terms with vendors.
+• Managed by the payable department: The payable department guarantees timely payments, prevents late fees, and facilitates favorable payment terms with vendors.

-- Impact on payable ledger: It immediately affects the payable ledger, which records the payment schedules and guarantees smooth cash outflows.
+• Impact on payable ledger: It immediately affects the payable ledger, records the payment schedules, and guarantees smooth cash outflows.

 Why Differentiate Between Accounts Receivable and Accounts Payable?